computationalAstroUAM/haloscope/README.md

-# haloscope
-HALOSCOPE - Halo PropertieS having Covariance Preserved with Environment
+# HALOSCOPE - Halo PropertieS having Covariance Preserved with Environment

-# ConditionalMultiVariateGaussian
+## ConditionalMultiVariateGaussian

 This repository contains the `ConditionalMultiVariateGaussian` class, a model for predicting high-resolution dark matter halo properties conditioned on their local density environments.
 The model leverages conditional multivariate Gaussian modeling and supports customizable linear constraints on predictions.
 ---